VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_5 Medium-Level-Dropper/Chapter_5 LAB_Playbook.md

 </details>

-Shellcode declaration same as before in the Win32 Dropper.
+Shellcode declaration same as before in the Win32 dropper.
 <details>

 ```